 The fund's benchmark represents a comparable reference with regard to the fund's investment focus, types of assets, markets or relevant sectors.
-In the event the fund issues dividends, performance is calculated with distributions added back Detailed information for the share classes' designation (nomenclature) is provided in the funds Prospectus.
+In the event the fund issues dividends, performance is calculated with distributions added back.
 Refer to the last pages for definitions.